AdaCore/spark2014/docs/ug/getting_started.rst

 As we have modified the code and annotations, it is a good time to compile and run our test program, before doing any more formal verification work.
-This helps catching bugs early, and it's easy to do!
+This helps catch bugs early, and it's easy to do!
 In particular, the loop invariant will be dynamically checked at each iteration through the loop.
 Here, testing does not show any problems: